 Munising is a very small city located in the state of Michigan.
 With a population of 2,288 people and two constituent neighborhoods, Munising is the 324th largest community in Michigan.

-Unlike some cities, Munising isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Munising are a mix of both white- and blue-collar jobs.
-Overall, Munising is a city of service providers, managers, and sales and office workers.
-There are especially a lot of people living in Munising who work in management occupations (18.37%), office and administrative support (11.90%), and maintenance occupations (9.42%).
+Munising is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Munising is a city of service providers, sales and office workers, and managers.
+There are especially a lot of people living in Munising who work in management occupations (17.77%), office and administrative support (14.56%), and maintenance occupations (9.42%).

-The percentage of adults in Munising who are college-educated is close to the national average for all communities of 21.84%: 17.64% of the adults in Munising have a bachelor's degree or advanced degree.
+In terms of college education, Munising is nearly on par with the US average for all cities of 21.84%: 17.83% of adults 25 and older in Munising have a bachelor's degree or advanced degree.

-The per capita income in Munising in 2010 was $23,359, which is upper middle income relative to Michigan, and middle income relative to the rest of the US.
-This equates to an annual income of $93,436 for a family of four.
-However, Munising contains both very wealthy and poor people as well.
+The per capita income in Munising in 2010 was $21,656, which is middle income relative to Michigan and the nation.
+This equates to an annual income of $86,624 for a family of four.

 The people who call Munising home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Munising residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Munising include French , Irish, Finnish, and Polish.
+The greatest number of Munising residents report their race to be White, followed by Native American.
+Important ancestries of people in Munising include French , Finnish, French Canadian, and Polish.

 The most common language spoken in Munising is English.
-Other important languages spoken here include German and Polish.
+Other important languages spoken here include German and Tagalog.